mohamedmoghazy/my-cv/README.md

 ## Contents

 - **CV.pdf**: The latest version of my CV in PDF format.
-- **CV.html**: An HTML version of my CV for easy viewing in a browser.
+- **CV.html**: A web version of my CV for easy viewing in a browser.
 - **Assets**: Additional assets such as images or documents related to my CV.

 ## About Me

 I am a **Senior Unity Developer** and **Game Development Expert** with over 12 years of experience in AR/VR and game development.
 I have proven expertise in **Unity3D**, **C#**, and creating polished front-end features.
 I have contributed to projects such as **XCOM Legends** and **STÆDIUM**, with a strong focus on collaboration with backend teams and optimizing workflows.

-Currently, I am enhancing my skills with a Full-Stack Web Development Bootcamp and improving my language proficiency in German.

 ## Contact Information